 Important Limitation To Be Aware Of

 The native Slack Linear integration does not automatically create issues from every relevant Slack message.
-Actions like create Linear issue from Slack thread still require manual steps, and there’s no built-in way to enforce ownership, triage, or response tracking inside Slack.
+Actions like creating a Linear issue from a Slack thread still require manual steps, and there’s no built-in way to enforce ownership, triage, or response tracking inside Slack.

 This limitation is what drives teams to explore automation tools or Slack-native workflow platforms later on.